Sparse Bayesian joint modal estimation for exploratory item factor analysis: Simulation studies

 \subsubsection{Results}

 The box plots of the selection error are presented in Figure~\ref{fig: sim2 select error}.

-The proposed BJME method demonstrated superior performance in terms of MSR and FPR, compared to both sparse MMLE and MMLE with rotation, which indicates that the BJME method is more accurate in latent variable selection than the MMLE-based approaches.
-The FPR and FNR of the MMLE with rotation were quite high and low, respectively.
-This shows that the MMLE with rotation performs poorly in achieving sparsity, although we truncated the rotated loadings to zero if their absolute values are less than 0.1.
+The proposed BJME method demonstrated superior performance in terms of MSR, compared to both sparse MMLE and MMLE with rotation, which indicates that the BJME method is more accurate in latent variable selection than the MMLE-based approaches.
+The FPR and FNR of the MMLE were quite high and low, respectively.
+This shows that the sparse MMLE struggles to effectively tune $\lambda$ via our two-stage selection strategy and the BIC.
+Furthermore, the MMLE with rotation performs poorly in achieving sparsity, although we truncated the rotated loadings to zero if their absolute values are less than 0.1.
 This finding supports our initial assertion that the regularization approach inherent in the proposed BJME algorithm is more effective at shrinking truly irrelevant factor loadings to zero, thus correctly identifying more zero loadings.

 Then, we compare the estimation accuracy.
 The box plots of the error metric values are presented in Figure~\ref{fig: sim2 rmse}.